rijs/docs/primer.md

 push('Hi')(ripple('tweets'))
 ```

 Which will implicitly call the `.emit` with the correct change information.
-In addition, if you're resource is [versioned](https://github.com/pemrouz/versioned) it will update it's log.
+In addition, if you're resource has a `.log` of versions it will push the update on to that.
+The reason for mutations producing tuples of `{ key, value, type, time }` (i.e. a standardised atomic fact) is because this builds an immutable log of changes that can be easily replicated to other nodes or used for more efficient rendering.

 <br>
 <br>